cph101/Lets-Do-Wiki/docs/vinery/effects.md

 {
 "name": "Magnet",
 "imageId": "magnet.png",
 "description": "Pulls all items within a small radius towards the player.
-What will happen when your inventory is full?"
+What might happen when your inventory is full?"
 },
 {
 "name": "Partystarter",